 About

-Half of the posts are about personal experiences, containing topics such as the New England Hundred Highest, Colorado Fourteeners, rockhopping in the Smokies, and roadtrips across great expanses of the US.
+As originally conceived, half of the posts were about personal experiences, containing topics such as the New England Hundred Highest, Colorado Fourteeners, rockhopping in the Smokies, and roadtrips across great expanses of the US.

-The other half are about the outdoors and the subject of landscape viewed through the filter of history, literature, art, or philosophy.
-Topics will include Nabokov’s imaginary version of Central Asia, wild animals in the Iliad, Ulysses S. Grant’s love of maps, orienteering in Wittgenstein, the Hercynian Forest of Germania, and the terrain of the Boer War.
-Selections from my Boer War book, Transvaal Citizen, may also be read on the separate page shown above.
+The other half were about the outdoors and the subject of landscape viewed through the filter of history, literature, art, or philosophy.
+Topics included Nabokov’s imaginary version of Central Asia, wild animals in the Iliad, Ulysses S. Grant’s love of maps, orienteering in Wittgenstein, the Hercynian Forest of Germania, and the terrain of the Boer War.

 “……….
 That’s a good choice—makes Pienaar a British citizen but from a pro-Boer town near the Free State border.
 Buchan, like many other Englishmen who spent time in South Africa during or soon after the war, seems to have been divided between admiring the veldcraft of the Boers and insisting on the noble cause of the Empire.
 Pienaar is described as………….. ”